znsio/specmatic-documentation/documentation/best_practices.md

 ## Namespacing

 It is a good idea to maintain contract files under folder structures that represent namespaces just like you would maintain code.
-Example: com/shop/orders/returns.qontract

-While this is not mandated, it is highly recommended as a way to improve maintainablity.

 For example: